 Tip

-You can set the default for function key behavior to function keys rather than shortcuts for brightness, volume, etc. To do it, go to System Settings > Keyboard > Shortcuts > Function Keys and turn on the option named ‘Use F1, F2, etc. as standard function keys.’
+You can set the default for function key behavior to function keys rather than shortcuts for brightness, volume, etc. To do it, go to System Settings > Keyboard > Keyboard Shortcuts > Function Keys and turn on the option named ‘Use F1, F2, etc. as standard function keys.’
 When you want to use the special features for those keys, you will now have to use the Fn modifier key.

 Why are Mac function keys not working